 EU and EFTA as well as their family members need the following:

 - a registration form (signed also by the apartment owner or an authorised person from the hotel/dormitory),

-- an apartment rent agreement or hotel/dormitory reservation document,
+- an apartment rental agreement or hotel/dormitory reservation document,

 - family members – additionally a residence card or other document confirming family ties (translated into Polish by a sworn translator).

 The registration will be valid for the period of your apartment rental agreement.